ScottSmudger/Smart-Appliances/README.md

 # Smart-Appliances
-*THIS IS HTE PROTOTYPE BRANCH - NOT USED ANYMORE*
+*THIS IS THE PROTOTYPE BRANCH - NOT USED ANYMORE*

 A simple python-based program that monitors a Raspberry-Pi's General Purpose Input Output (GPIO) pins connected to a magnetic door switch (as of now).
 A MySQL database is updated with the new appliances state.